 The trip took only about 10 minutes and I got to see both sides of the skylines at the same time.
 Highly recommended at least once!
 It’s much more exciting than taking the train which is all underground.
 The area is very beautiful at night too.

 4. Make your way to Soho on Hong Kong Island

 I spent a ton of time in the Central district last time but managed to completely miss other parts of SoHo (South of Hollywood Rd).
 This time around, I made sure I spent time here too.
 Here are some places you can check out here:

 The Central district is a very hilly area, and quite steep too!
 Thankfully Hong Kong government realized this and has built what is now called the Mid-levels Escalator.
 Basically, it’s a long series of a shaded moving platform that helps those who are trying to get from the bottom area of Central up to SoHo.
 During morning commute time, the platform goes downhill and then changes direction around lunchtime to go uphill.
 Genius!

 I suggest taking this up from the Central area all the way up to SoHo so that you can walk down the slopes later on.
 Much easier than walking uphill!

 Check out local brands at PMQ (Police Married Quarter)

-Started out as living quarters for police officers back in the days, PMQ now houses 5-floors of local designers boutique and artsy DIY shops.
+Started out as living quarters for police officers back in the days, PMQ now houses 5-floors of local designers’ boutique and artsy DIY shops.
 If you are into that kind of stuff, you can spend hours here checking out each store!
-The usual suspects like G.O.D, Kapok and Vivienne Tam also has a space here.
+The usual suspects like G.O.D, Kapok, and Vivienne Tam also have a space here.
 I can spend hours and hours window shopping here.

 Have Brunch at Aberdeen Street Social near PMQ